Accudio/alistair-shepherd/src/writing/frontend-feeds-newsletters.md

 - Browsers
 - 11ty

 I find it quite fun that the format for the majority of these feeds about modern web development is RSS, a technology that has existed since 1999!
 If you're looking for a feed reader I use Feedbin, which is a great cloud RSS and newsletter reader across multiple platforms.
+You can also find an [export of my RSS subscriptions](https://github.com/accudio/rss) on [my Github](https://github.com/accudio).

 ## Browser Vendors { #browsers tabindex="-1" }